DevMata/news-aggregator-v3/readme.md

 # Removed antipatterns

 1. Blob: one example on this antipattern in my API was the users service.
 In the first versions of this service I have a multiple functions more or less related with the logic behind users persistance.
 The file reached more than 100 lines of code.
 I think was an obvious antipattern for the size of the file, the coupled logic.

+2. Functional decomposition: in files related to authentication logic there was file with classes with function names that does not extend the OOP principles and does not have relations of OO kind.